francisengelmann/francisengelmann.github.io/guides.md

 - Staging area: All files in this area will be part of the next commit.
 Imagin this stage as a temporary state for files to accumulate until the next commit.
 - Commite area: All files in here were already commited and being tracked by the repository.

+Commands to shift files between different areas:
+From working to staging: `git add`
+From staging to working: `git rm --cached`

+From staging to commit: `git commit`
+From commit to staging: ???

 ## PyCharm
 ### Code-Completion
 * Select correct virtualenv: ```File/Settings.../Project[...]/Proj.Interpreter/```